ppeccin/WebMSX/README.md

 Its goal is not to emulate every single machine combination and piece of hardware in existence.
 Instead, it will focus on delivering a simple and straight forward experience, with ease of use and deployment in webpages.

-Please go to http://webmsx.org and enjoy it!
+Please go to http://webmsx.org to enjoy it online!

+Refer to the /release folder for downloading stable release files and deployment examples.

 #### Version 2.0 Features and Highlights